napari/docs/docs/howtos/layers/shapes.md

   whose properties you want to change, otherwise you will just be initializing the color for the next shape to add.
-Select the shape you want to change, click the thumbnail next to `face color:` or `edge color:` to select or create a color from the pallette.
+Select the shape you want to change, click the thumbnail next to `face color:` or `edge color:` to select or create a color from the palette.

 * Display text